Social | Talent creativity

 • Regional New Manager Induction Program

-Designed to onboard newly hired and promoted managers across the region and provide insights into business strategy, organizational structure, and key initiatives.
+Designed to onboard newly hired and newly promoted key managers across the region, for talent to gain insights into Bridgestone's customer and business strategy through deep understanding of organizational culture and key initiatives for success.

 • High-Potential General Management Program (GMP)